amiro-tech/IsraeliTaxReport/README.md

 Most of the attributes are Pandas dataframes.
 This class is not optimized for speed but for ease of reading and submitting tax report data (typically done once or twice a year).

-## Instruction for using the IsraeliTaxReport class
+## Instructions for using the IsraeliTaxReport class

 ### [1] Obtain the raw report from Interactive Brokers as a .csv file:
 * On your Interactive Brokers page, go to **Performance & Statements** and under **Reports**, choose **Statements**